orozimbro/git-pro-book/README.md

 `$ git tag`
 `$ git tag -l 'v1.8.5*'`
-`$ git tag -a v1.0 -m 'my version 1.0'`: '-a' is an annotated tag, -m is the message to tag
+`$ git tag -a v1.0 -m 'my version 1.0'`: '-a' is an annotated tag, -m is the message to tag `$ git tag v1.1-lw`: this is an tag of type lightweight `$ git tag v0.5 e037d8e49`: tag an old commit, useful if you forgot to tag an old commit

 # --------------------- Working with remotes -------------------------